ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 the client can see but cannot check for correctness.
 As an example, the opaque public metadata might be a "fraud detection signal", computed on behalf of the Issuer, during token issuance.
-In normal circumstances, clients cannot determine if this value is correct or otherwise a tracking vector.
+In normal circumstances, Clients cannot determine if this value is correct or otherwise a tracking vector.

-Private metadata is that which clients cannot observe as part of the token issuance flow.
+Private metadata is that which Clients cannot observe as part of the token issuance flow.
 Such instantiations may be built on the Private Metadata Bit construction from Kreuter et al. {{?KLOR20=DOI.10.1007/978-3-030-56784-2_11}}
 or the attribute-based VOPRF from Huang et al. {{HIJK21}}.